CS17B/CS17B010_Distrubuted-Systems-Assignment_4/README.md

 To get the service avail
 First step:

-   we have to scrap the details from the website and store it in the database for that to happen run the commands
+   we have to scrap the details from the website and store it in the database. for that to happen run the commands.
    1) go build main.go
    2) ./main

 Second step:

-   To retrive the content from the database first we have to on the server and open the web-link and retrive the data 1)go build server.go
+   To retrive the content from the database first we have to on the server and open the web-link and retrive the data.

+   1)go build server.go

    2)./server

-   3)Finally you can choose any browser and enter the link (https://localhost:8080/newedit) And to get any data enter corresponding details in the form to retrive data.
+Finally you can choose any browser and enter the link (http://localhost:8080/newedit) .
+And to get any data enter corresponding details in the form to retrive data.